ton-blockchain/docs/docs/howto/pow-givers.md

 The first ten smart contracts enable a user willing to obtain a small amount of TON Coins to obtain some without spending too much computing power (typically, several minutes of work of a home computer should suffice).
 The remaining smart contracts are for obtaining larger amounts of TON Coins required for running a validator in the network; typically, a day of work of a dedicated server powerful enough to run a validator should suffice to obtain the necessary amount.

-> Note that at the moment, due to the large number of miners, large resources are required for mining small givers
+> Note that at the moment, due to a large number of miners, large resources are required for mining small givers

 You should randomly choose one of these "proof-of-work giver" smart contracts (from one of these two lists depending on your purpose) and obtain TON Coins from this smart contract by a procedure similar to "mining".
 Essentially, you have to present an external message containing the proof of work and the address of your wallet to the chosen "proof-of-work giver" smart contract, and then the necessary amount will be sent to you.

 ## 2. The "mining" process

 In order to create an external message containing the "proof of work", you should run a special "mining" utility, compiled from the TON sources located in the GitHub repository.
-The utility is located in file `./crypto/pow-miner` with respect to the build directory, and can be compiled by typing `make pow-miner` in the build directory.
+The utility is located in file `./crypto/pow-miner` with respect to the build directory and can be compiled by typing `make pow-miner` in the build directory.

 However, before running `pow-miner`, you need to know the actual values of `seed` and `complexity` parameters of the chosen "proof-of-work giver" smart contract.
 This can be done by invoking get-method `get_pow_params` of this smart contract.
 For instance, if you use giver smart contract `kf-kkdY_B7p-77TLn2hUhM6QidWrrsl8FYWCIvBMpZKprBtN`, you can simply type